carlosgrn94/tmux-config/README.md

 Configuration files for tmux

 # Dependencies
-Go to [tpm's repo](https://github.com/tmux-plugins/tpm) and follow instructions on hot to install the plugin manager
+Go to [tpm's repo](https://github.com/tmux-plugins/tpm) and follow instructions on how to install the plugin manager.